Best Things to Do in Decatur, Georgia

 Decatur is well-known for its abundance of great restaurants.
 Downtown Decatur has so many choices it’s almost ridiculous.
 The hardest part is deciding where to go.
-Victory (order the ‘World Famous’ Boozy Coke Slushie, which contains a healthy dose of Jack Daniel’s), Chai Pani (Indian street food), Sapori Di Napoli (Neapolitan style pizza and salads), Souper Jenny (awesome sandwiches and salads), Farm Burger (organic, grass-fed beef with your choice of crazy toppings), Brick Store Pub (feels a little like it should be in a Harry Potter film), K BBQ Taco (Korean-Mexican fusion), Kale Me Crazy (try the breakfast wrap and acai bowl), Raging Burrito (free queso dip with your order Tuesdays and Thursdays), and Noodle (handcrafted drinks and Asian fusion) are favorites.
+Victory (order the ‘World Famous’ Boozy Coke Slushie, which contains a healthy dose of Jack Daniel’s), Chai Pani (Indian street food), Sapori Di Napoli (Neapolitan style pizza and salads), Farm Burger (organic, grass-fed beef with your choice of crazy toppings), Brick Store Pub (feels a little like it should be in a Harry Potter film), K BBQ Taco (Korean-Mexican fusion), Kale Me Crazy (try the breakfast wrap and acai bowl), Raging Burrito (free queso dip with your order Tuesdays and Thursdays), and Noodle (handcrafted drinks and Asian fusion) are favorites.
 For fancier options, Revival, Brush Sushi Izakaya, Pinewood, and No. 246 are delicious.
 On Wednesdays and Saturdays, you can also check out the Decatur Farmers’ Market.

 Treats in Decatur

 Two ice cream shops and four coffee shops in the downtown area—enough fun for all.
 Jeni’s Splendid Ice Creams and Butter & Cream offer flavors you won’t find in the freezer section at the supermarket.
 The menus feature favorites and seasonal picks.
 For popsicle lovers, enjoy Steel City Pops on Church Street.
 For candy and more, visit Greene’s Fine Foods and Rocket Fizz.
-Get a latte at Dancing Goats Coffee Bar or Java Monkey (insider tip: if you go for the chai latte, ask for a splash of vanilla), or go for a Starbucks on the square.
+Get a coffee at Dancing Goats Coffee Bar, Bar Crema, or Java Monkey (insider tip: if you go for the chai latte, ask for a splash of vanilla), or go for a Starbucks on the square.

 Shopping in Decatur

 There are plenty of cool, locally-owned shops in Downtown Decatur.
 Get kids’ books and toys at Treehouse Kid and Craft, Brave and Kind Bookshop, and Little Shop of Stories.
 Shop for hip clothes, shoes, and more at Squash Blossom, Sq/Ft, HomeGrown Decatur, One Step at a Time Kids, and Wild Oats and Billy Goats.